Jameswlepage/wpcom-2-dify/readme.md

 # Dify-WP-Sync

 This project integrates WordPress.com sites with a [Dify](https://dify.ai) dataset.
-It automatically syncs WordPress posts into a Dify dataset, allowing you to keep textual content up-to-date for use with Dify-based applications.
+It syncs posts (or any other chosen post types) from a WordPress site into a Dify dataset, keeping your textual content up-to-date for use with Dify-based applications.

-## Intended Audience

-This guide is for developers who have experience with Docker, Go, and basic OAuth flows.
-If you are unfamiliar with these technologies, it’s recommended to review their documentation before proceeding.
+---

 ## Prerequisites

-1. **Disable Autoproxxy (if applicable)**
+1. **Disable Automatic Proxy (if applicable)**
-   Some environments or corporate networks may use automatic proxy configurations that interfere with local callback URLs or API requests.
-Disable these auto-configured proxies or add exceptions for the `boc.local` domain.
+   Ensure any automatic proxy (autoproxy) settings are turned off or that `boc.local` is excluded from proxy rules.

 2. **Add `boc.local` to Your Hosts File**
-   The OAuth flow requires `http://boc.local:8080` as the callback URL.
-Set `boc.local` to point to `127.0.0.1` on your machine.
+   The OAuth flow uses `http://boc.local:8080` as the callback URL.
+You need to map `boc.local` to `localhost` on your machine.

-   - **Linux/macOS**:
+   - **Linux/macOS**: Edit `/etc/hosts`:

      ```bash
      sudo nano /etc/hosts